Graneros: International investment

-During the 20th century, the commune of Graneros maintained international relations focused on attracting investment from countries of the Global North, including the United States (home country of the Braden Copper Company), Switzerland (country of origin of Nestlé), and Italy (associated with the company Fiat, which operated a factory in Graneros from 1966 to 1981).
-During the 1950s and 1960s, the commune benefited from funds sent by the administration of John F. Kennedy to Chile under the development plans of the Alliance for Progress, as well as from strong relations between Chile and Italy during the governments of Jorge Alessandri and Eduardo Frei Montalva.
-These relations were part of the Centrist Democrat International (CDI), which promoted the foundation and later consolidation of CORFIAT (the Chilean branch of the Italian Fiat company).

-Following the 1973 Chilean coup d’état, the rupture of diplomatic relations between Italy and the Chilean military dictatorship became one of the key factors that led to the factory’s closure in 1981.
+During the 20th century, the commune of Graneros maintained international relations focused on attracting investment from countries of the Global North, such as the United States (the investing country of the Braden Copper Company), Switzerland (the home country of Nestlé), the United Kingdom (the country of origin of Gilberto Hodkingson, founding partner of the Maestranza Ovalle-Hodkingson, later renamed the Anglo-American Foundry), and Italy (associated with the Fiat company, which operated a factory in Graneros from 1966 to 1981).
+During the 1950s and 1960s, the commune benefited from resources sent from the United States to Chile during the administration of John F. Kennedy, as part of the Alliance for Progress development plans.
+It also benefited from the good relations between Chile and Italy during the governments of Jorge Alessandri and Eduardo Frei Montalva, framed within the Christian Democrat International (CDI).
+These international connections, which had a local territorial impact, prompted the construction of an industrial warehouse that would later house the founding and subsequent consolidation of CORFIAT (the Chilean subsidiary of the Italian Fiat).
+Later, following the coup d'état of September 11, 1973, the severing of relations between Italy and the Chilean dictatorship was a triggering factor for the factory's closure in 1981.